jiri132/EntitledEngine2/README.md

 but physics is still a WIP (Work In Progress) and hasnt been fuly submitted to github.<br>

 ### Sprite Slicer
-# wokr form here
-When Implementing this I had difficultys reading the image file and make slices out of it first,
+When Implementing this I had difficultys reading the image file and make slices out of it first, but after some time I began to just save each indiividual sprite to a list of sprites in then engine itself so when you splice it you can always recall it.<br>

 # What I changed
 ### Rendering